thunderheadone/one-sdk-android/README.md

 *Note:*
 - This will return the `tid` assigned to the current user as a `String`.
-- Retrieving the current `tid` can be useful if you want to monitor the current user in ONE or if you need to pass the identity of the current user to another system which sends data to ONE.
+- Retrieving the current `tid` can be useful if you want to monitor the current user in ONE or if you need to pass the identity of the current user to another system which sends data to ONE or Interaction Studio.

 ### Access Debug Information

-The ONE SDK for Android provides 4 distinct debugging levels, that can be enabled once the SDK has been initialized, as shown below:
+The Thunderhead SDK for Android provides 4 distinct debugging levels, that can be enabled once the SDK has been initialized, as shown below:

 1. `NONE_LEVEL` - if set, no messages will be displayed in the console.